sudharsan-gandhi/aiohttp/readme.md

 #routes

 All returns json output
-> get / *gets all connections*
+> get /
 >
-> get /connections *gets all connections*
+> :gets all connections
 >
-> post /connections *no db currently just saves it on array so refreshes
-> each time server restarts*
+> get /connections
 >
-> get /check/:host *checks ping status with host alone uses nc module
-> instead of ping so we can use port*
+> :gets all connections
 >
+> post /connections
+>
+> :no db currently just saves it on array so refreshes each time server restarts
+>
+> get /check/:host
+>
+> :checks ping status with host alone uses nc module instead of ping so we can use port
+>
-> gets - /check/:host/port/:port_number *to check with port*
+> gets - /check/:host/port/:port_number
+>
+> :to check with port